What Is Yoga-Based Therapy?

 - Physical stability, mobility, strength, stamina, balance, flexibility, and vitality

-Lynn is a registered occupational therapist who utilizes and integrates mindfulness and therapeutic yoga tools and techniques in her work with individuals to support emotional health and healing.
+Lynn is a registered occupational therapist, a yoga therapist (qualifying), and a registered yoga teacher (RYT) 500 who utilizes and integrates mindfulness and therapeutic yoga tools and techniques in her work with individuals to support emotional health and healing.

 Lynn has completed specialized training in trauma-informed yoga for anxiety, depression, and trauma.
 Yoga techniques and practices can also be used as an approach to support people with a wide range of issues such as brain injury, post-concussion, chronic pain, ADHD, sleep disorders, dementia and cognitive decline.